-6.12.10.
+6.11.10.
 As with the infrastructure needed to achieve a safer junction at Gravel Pit Hill, the measures above cannot be achieved through planning policy or through planning policy alone.
 They are therefore identified as community-shared aspirations in Chapter 7 of this plan.

-- 6.12.11.
-A planning policy however can however ensure that any new development proposals do not exacerbate existing problems and where proportionate to the size of a proposed development, a planning policy can require new opportunities to be taken to improve road safety through a scheme. - 6.12.12.
+- 6.11.11.
+A planning policy however can however ensure that any new development proposals do not exacerbate existing problems and where proportionate to the size of a proposed development, a planning policy can require new opportunities to be taken to improve road safety through a scheme. - 6.11.12.
 Policy T1/3: Parking provision in the Local Plan requires of all development across the district to provide car parking provision through a design-led approach in accordance with indicative standards.
 In the village of Thriplow, most of the rural roads are without pavements and on-street parking becomes hazardous for pedestrians.
 This is a particular problem for school children and carers on the route to school.
-In Heathfield, the current roads are over-saturated with on-street parking, as documented above. - 6.12.13.
-Policy THP 12 requires a design-led approach to be taken which is informed by existing problems related to parking and road safety in both Thriplow and Heathfield. - 6.12.14.
+In Heathfield, the current roads are over-saturated with on-street parking, as documented above. - 6.11.13.
+Policy THP 11 requires a design-led approach to be taken which is informed by existing problems related to parking and road safety in both Thriplow and Heathfield.
+The first part of Policy THP11 would normally mean providing dedicated parking on-plot and being guided by the indicative quantitative standards set out in the Local Plan (currently Policy TI/3) Parking Provision in the 2018 Local Plan.
+Off-plot parking provision will only be acceptable where spaces are provided in a convenient location, for example in the form of parking bays or inset bays, in front of or adjacent to the proposal and without impeding road safety, particularly for pedestrians and other non-motorised users.
+Tree planting and other landscaping should be incorporated to maintain or create a high-quality streetscape, that is not visually dominated by parked cars.
+The second part of policy THP 11 comments that a reliance on rear parking courtyards as providing suitable parking for residential properties will not normally be supported due to their proven under-utilisation in the parish and due to this resulting in damage to open space, amenity space and street scape through inappropriately parked vehicles.
+Rear parking courtyards, will only be considered as a viable option when all on-plot and on-street parking options are exhausted and evidence is submitted that the rear parking provision provides a convenient (easily accessed and exited), safe (with good surveillance) and attractive (incorporating landscaping) option for future occupiers. - 6.11.14.
 The policy also identifies opportunities which will be sought to help address existing problems when new development comes forward.
 Any contributions being sought from new development will need to comply with national policy in particular paragraph 56 that states planning obligations must be a) necessary to make the development acceptable in planning terms b) directly related to the development and c) fairly and reasonably related in scale and kind to the development.
+Where appropriate and practicable, opportunities will be sought from new development proposals to: - improve existing pavements serving the development to make them more accessible for all users;